-Join Joe Marini for an in-depth discussion in this video Using tasks, part of Up and Running with Aptana Studio 3.
+Join Joe Marini for an in-depth discussion in this video Using tasks, part of Learning Aptana Studio 3.

 As you start working on projects that grow in size and scope, you might start to find it challenging to keep track of places where you need to edit code or things that you need to do, and Aptana provides a couple of features that help you with this called tasks and bookmarks.
 Tasks indicate work that needs to be done.
 They can be either completed or uncompleted and they can be given a priority.
 And a bookmark is basically just a placeholder.
 So let's take a look at how you can use these features to help you keep track of your place in large code bases.
 So let's start with Bookmarks.

 Let's suppose I am working on this really large HTML file, and you know, for some reason I am like down here, deep in the code, and I keep coming back to this one place in the document over and over again.
 I can add a bookmark really easily by right-clicking and just choosing Add Bookmark.
 And I might call this something like about whatever.
 You can see that the Bookmark name defaults to the selection, but I can just call it the About Placeholder.
 And I'll click OK, and you can see that over here in the margin, that little Bookmark icon got added.